thoughtbot/superglue/docs/react-redux.md

 Shares the same arguments as `visit` with a few differences:

 * `canNavigate` is not available as an option passed to your then-able function.
+* `suggestedAction` is not available as an option passed to your then-able function.
 * `placeholder` is not available
 * You can override where the response is saved with a `pageKey` options